 Depending on where you live and how big your home is, you can charge anything between £10 and £500 per night.
 As with Airbnb, Holiday Lettings takes a 3% service fee.

-Find out more about renting out your home on the Holiday Lettings website.
+Find out more about renting out your home on the Trip Advisor Rentals website.

 Where Airbnb and Holiday Lettings cover massive ground in their selection of properties, Ivy Lettings focuses exclusively on London.